PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Brand new spawn logic that should avoid spawns with other players nearby and should fix instances of spawning inside other players

+- Brand new derma skin ported from EFGMR, improving visuals on all default Garry's Mod UI assets

 - Extensive micro-optimization throughout the gamemode